 The CDR options highlighted in the figure focus only on two NET options: Bioenergy with CCS and Direct Air Capture (with CCS).
 Additional carbon sequestration options might be available in the future such as carbon mineralization, but limited information is available on these today to provide a reasonable cost range.
-Natural and working lands may also provide an additional carbon sink for the State but the availability and amount of these is unclear and is contingent on the impact of natural sources of emissions.
+Natural and working lands may also provide an additional carbon sink for the State but the availability and amount of these is unclear and is contingent on the impact of natural sources of emissions.17

-&lt;sup>15 This will be the topic of future CARB analysis.
+17 This will be the topic of future CARB analysis.

 Negative emissions technology cost ranges reflect low and high technology costs sourced from academic literature.
-Emissions abatement cost ranges are based on E3 analysis and academic literature.
+Emissions abatement cost ranges are estimated for 2045 based on E3 analysis and academic literature, and are represented in real, 2018 dollars per metric ton of CO2e avoided.
 Cost ranges provided in Figure 25 reflect low and high costs for the following input variables: